heistp/irtt/README.md

 	- Add per-IP limiting
 - Write a SmokePing probe

-### Roadmap
+### Inbox

-_Planned for the future..._
+_Collection area for the future..._

-- Add a Scheduler interface to allow non-isochronous send schedules and variable packet lengths
-  - Find some way to determine packet interval and length distributions for captured traffic
-  - Determine if asymmetric send schedules (between client and server) required
 - Improve induced latency and jitter:
   - Use Go profiling, scheduler tracing, strace and sar
   - Do more thorough tests of `chrt -r 99`, `--thread` and `--gc`
-  - Find or file issue with Go team over scheduler performance
+  - Find or file issue with Go team over scheduler performance, if needed
   - Prototype doing thread scheduling or socket i/o for Linux in C
 - Add different server authentication modes:
 	- none (no conn token in header, for minimum packet sizes during local use)